Resume for Carpenter

 Contact Details

-Start your resume by including your complete name, telephone number email address.
-Check that your contact information is up-to-date and readily accessible.
+Make sure to include on your resume your full name, phone number and email address.
+Be sure that these information are up-to-date and easily accessible.

 Objective Statement

-Write a short statement of your objective that highlights your career goals as carpenter.
-Make it specific to the position or industry that you’re applying to.
+Create a concise objective statement that highlights your career goals as carpenter.
+Customize it for the particular position or industry that you’re applying to.

-Examples: Highly skilled carpenter with over 10 years of experience seeking an opportunity to make use of my woodworking skills in a thriving construction company.
+Examples: Highly skilled carpenter with over 10 years of experience seeking an opportunity to use my expertise in woodworking in a thriving construction company.

 2. Professional Summary

-Within this part, you should summarize your entire experience as a carpenter and provide any specific skills or accomplishments that set you against other candidates.
+Within this part, you should summarize your experience as a carpenter.
+Also, include any specific skills or accomplishments which make you stand above other applicants.

 3. Skills

-List the key skills that can be used in the field of carpentry.
+Include the most important skills that are applicable to the field of carpentry.
 Include skills that are technical, such as:

 - A working knowledge of various woodworking techniques

-Be sure to list any special capabilities or qualifications you hold that distinguish you from other applicants.
+Make sure you mention any special skills or certifications you possess which distinguish you from the other candidates.

 4. Work Experience

-You should highlight your previous experience as a carpenter by focusing on your main responsibilities and achievements.
-Include the name of your employer, your job title, dates of employment, and an outline of the duties you perform.
+Include your previous experience in the field of carpentry, by focusing on your main duties and achievements.
+Include the name of the company as well as your title of employment as well as the dates you were employed, and a brief description of the duties you perform.

 Example: